Channel 4 (VoD service): Third party "box-set" content

 During 2020 Channel 4 entered a new licensing deal with the Walt Disney Company for distributing a variety of older 20th Century Fox programming as part of All 4's expanding "box set" feature.
 In June, Buffy the Vampire Slayer was introduced, followed by Angel in September 2020, and Malcolm in the Middle in October 2020.

 2023 rebrand

-On 2 November 2022, Channel 4 announced plans to rebrand it's on-demand service, All 4, as Channel 4.
+On 2 November 2022, Channel 4 announced plans to rebrand its on-demand service, All 4, as Channel 4.
 In a statement released by Channel 4, the change enabled it to become "the first UK broadcaster to adopt one brand identity across its digital and linear channels".
 It was also announced that their portfolio of channels will also align with the Channel 4 branding.
-It will take place in Spring 2023.
+It took place in Spring 2023.

 Television platforms

 Blu-ray players and televisions

 An All 4 app for the Samsung Smart TV service was released on 22 March 2013.

+The All 4 app is pre installed on LG webOS smart TVs as well as being on LG content store.